alaskan wilderness heart

 Alaska Wilderness from above

 Flying in through the storm.
 We attempted to fly out of Port Alsworth twice but had to turn around due to low visibility.
-But the third time was a charm – made it onto Twin Lakes and dropped off with our camping gear.
-There’s always something a bit unnerving and exciting when the float plane drops you off and it won’t be back for 5 days.
+But the third time was a charm – we made it onto Twin Lakes and dropped off with our camping gear.
+There’s always something a bit unnerving and exciting when the float plane drops you off, and it won’t be back for 5 days.

 Alaska Wilderness plane

 Twin Lakes on a rare still day.
 Set up camp and hike up on the tundra for this view!
-The only bad thing about the still, warm day was the annoying flies who kept buzzing my picture!
+The only bad thing about the still, warm day was the annoying flies that kept buzzing my picture!

 Alaska Wilderness